ASK KNOX

 If the answer is no, the component is load-bearing, and you now need to monitor its fire rate as a first-class metric.
 Silence from a load-bearing component is the scoring-system equivalent of a plane losing an engine.
 It is not a degradation — it is a failure mode.

-The Hermes calibrator was load-bearing by accident.
+The Agent Framework calibrator was load-bearing by accident.
 It was additive by design.
 The gap between the two is where dead components hide.